 - a.
-The study is limited to suburban area of two metropolitan cities in Western India namely Mumbai and Pune. - Due to the Time constraint of the research team the sample size was limited to 500 only.
+The study is limited to selected suburban area of Western India. - b.
+Due to the Time constraint of the research team the sample size was limited to 500 only.
 A larger sample size would give more accurate result. - c.
 The sample mostly carried out was in the evening time when the maximum people were coming.
 If we could collect data during other time the findings might be different. - d.
+There were only 4 people in the research team.
+A larger team would have brought better data.

+12. CONCLUSION:

-There were only 8 people in the research team.
-A larger team would have brought better data. - 12.
-CONCLUSION: This is observed there is tremendous changes in consumer buying behaviour after arrival of organize retail in their vicinity.
-Attractive offers of the organized retail and availability of multiproduct under one roof at attractive price always instigate and motivate to buy from organized retail.
+- a.
+Attractive offers of the organized retail and availability of multiproduct under one roof at attractive price always instigate and motivate to buy from organized retail. - b.
 Majority of customers have shifted their partly purchase from un-organized retail (Mom and Pop) to organized retail.
-But as far as day to day purchase is concern Indian consumers still prefer to buy from Traditional retail outlet in their locality.
+But as far as day to day purchase is concern Indian consumers still prefer to buy from unorganized retail outlet in their locality. - c.
+Unorganized retail provide services from 6 am to 11 pm, while organised retail starts from 10 am to 9 pm.
+This is one of the strength of Indian un-organised retailer. - d.
+Unorganized retail has introduced upgraded product mix which includes Fresh Vegetable, mobile recharge vouchers, ice-cream and cold drinks, processed food etc, which helps in enhancing the revenue of unorganized retailers. - e.
+To compete with organised retail, unorganized retailers have started to give discounts on MRP (Max retail price) and operating on increased turn over to balance their profit.